Updated 14th April 2020 (first published in February 2018)

-When I was building my first business I would do 20–30 minutes of yoga whenever I finished work — 11pm, 1am, whatever time it was.
+When I was building my first business several years ago, I would do 20–30 minutes of yoga whenever I finished work whether that was 11pm or 1am, whatever time it was.
 I noticed that a good stretch helped me sleep like a rock because that time focused on just moving and breathing, and not on what was going on in my business and life, would calm my overstimulated mind down.
 The mental benefits made the habit of late night yoga stick.

 I’ve never looked back.
-Meditation became a habit, eventually Meditation: Unlocked was born and we’re having this conversation as a direct result!
+Meditation became a habit, eventually Mind: Unlocked was born and we’re having this conversation as a direct result!
 That’s my little personal story, which also made me curious to start delving into the research to understand if my experience was one that could br replicated for others.

 In recent years it feels like our sleep — or more accurately the lack of it — has come into sharper focus.
 It seems that many of us who are living a fast paced, always on, modern Western lifestyle suspect that we’re generally not getting enough good quality sleep.
 To me that effectively equates to the bigger issue of feeling chronically under-rested.
-I’m as guilty as anyone of wearing that as a badge of honour.
+I was as guilty as anyone of wearing that as a badge of honour.

-We looked at what the science says about meditative practices and their effects on sleep and rest.
-Later there is the usual round-up of a range of approaches both related and unrelated to meditation.
+Here’s what I found about what the science says about meditative practices and their effects on sleep and rest.
+Later there is the usual round-up of a range of approaches, both related and unrelated to meditation.

 First stop on this tour is a 6 week study with a group of moderately suffering insomniacs, published in JAMA Internal Medicine in 2015.
 Half of the group completed a mindfulness awareness program and the other half did a sleep hygiene education program that taught them other ways to improve their sleep.
 The results were surprising.
 Compared with the people in the sleep education group, those in the mindfulness group had less insomnia, fatigue, and depression at the end of the six sessions.

 So meditation is definitely the better answer for helping us sleep then, right?
-Not so fast, there’s caveats.
-There were only 49 people in the study (makes me question how they halved the group, the pedant that I am) and they were all over 55 years old.
+Not so fast!
+There’s caveats.
+There were only 49 people in the study (which makes me question how they halved the group, the pedant that I am) and they were all over 55 years old.
 So it’s a small scale study, with a group not broadly representative of society.
 The results were encouraging though, so hopefully there will be more research.
 I’ve seen that this study has been wrongly attributed to Harvard Medical School, but they did like it enough to write about it.

 What undoubtedly did come from Harvard is the 1970s work of Dr Herbert Benson, a pioneer of scientific meditation research who coined the term “the relaxation response” The relaxation response is a counterbalance to the fight-or-flight response, in which a deep state of mental and physiological rest can be elicited.
 The good news is that Dr Benson’s research showed that we can purposely prompt this response.